 The Hebrew language has long since ceased to be spoken by a separate people, and that minute acquaintance with its structure is, we presume, irrecoverably lost, which might enable us to distinguish between prose and verse from the quantity and arrangement of the syllables, as we can in the Greek and Latin and modern tongues.
 Several have attempted to reduce the Hebrew versification to certain rules; but it is generally considered that they have utterly failed.
 Josephus, however, unequivocally states that the Psalms were written in metre.
-When making mention of them and other poetical portions of Holy Writ, he speaks like a man to whom Hebrew versification, the distinction between verse and prose, and the distinction between one species of verse and another were perfectly familiar.
+When making mention of them and other poetical portions of Holy Writ, he speaks like a man to whom Hebrew versification, the distinction between verse and prose, and the distinction between one species of verse and another, were perfectly familiar.
 His translator either thought or affects to think that Josephus rather spake in accommodation to the ideas of Greeks and Romans, than from any precise acquaintance with the metrical rythm of Hebrew poetry: perhaps for no better reason than the improbability of the author of the Jewish antiquities being in possession of a species of knowledge which is beyond the reach of the Philologists of later and more exalted days.
-For this very reason, De Wette, a German writer, expresses a doubt of the existence of a Hebrew metre, and adduces Michaelis as of the same opinion.
-"Were there," says he, "a Hebrew metre, I believe that the vestiges and proofs, if not the very laws of it might be discovered."
-Having given a narrative of the exodus from Egypt and the passage through the Red Sea, Josephus adds, -- "Moses also composed a song unto God containing his praises in Hexameter verse."
-B. 2.
-C. 16.
-S. 4.
-Again: with reference to the song which Moses is said to have written and taught to the children of Israel immediately before his decease, he says,-"After this he read to them a poetic song which was commosed in Hexameter verse; and left it to them in the Holy Book: it contained a prediction of what was to come to pass afterwards."
-B. 4.
-C. S. S. 44.
-But, in particular respecting the Book of Psalms :--- "And now David being freed from wars and dangers, and enjoying for the future a profound peace, composed Songs and Hymns to God of several sorts of metre: some of those which he made were trimeters, and some were pentameters: he also made instruments of music and taught the Levites to sing hymns to God, both on that called the Sabbath day and on other festivals."
-B. 7.
-C. 12.
-S. 3.
-Whatever may be the value attached to it, at all events the testimony of the Jewish historian is sufficiently perspicuous and pointed.
+For this very reason, DeWette, a German writer, expresses a doubt of the existence of a Hebrew metre, and adduces Michaelis as of the same opinion.
+"Were there," says he, "a Hebrew metre, I believe that the vestiges and proofs, if not the very laws of it, might be discovered."
+Having given a narrative of the exodus from Egypt and the passage through the Red Sea, Josephus adds, "Moses also composed a song unto God containing his praises in hexameter verse."
+(1) Again; with reference to the song which Moses is said to have written and taught to the children of Israel immediately before his decease, he says, "After this he read to them a poetic song, which was composed in hexameter verse; and left it to them in the Holy Book; it contained a prediction of what was to come to pass afterwards."
+(2) But, in particular respecting the Book of Psalms, " And now David being freed from wars and dangers, and enjoying for the future a profound peace, composed songs and hymns to God of several sorts of metre : some of those which he made were trimeters, and some were pentameters : he also made instruments of music, and taught the Levites to sing hymns to God, both on that called the Sabbath Day and on other Festivals."
+(3) Whatever may be the value attached to it. at all events the testimony of the Jewish historian is sufficiently perspicuous and pointed.